-When an employee intends to resign from his/her employment with UPO, he/she must prepare a letter of resignation, stating the effective date and reason for leaving.
-The employee must submit his/her resignation letter to his/her immediate supervisor.
-The supervisor will prepare a Resignation/Termination Form and provide the form and a copy of the resignation letter to the Office of Human Resources.
-The employee must schedule an exit interview with HR.
-The employee will submit his/her UPO Identification Card and all other UPO property to HR or the employee's supervisor.
-UPO will verify clearance of the employee's outstanding obligations to UPO (unpaid vouchers, petty cash, return of UPO property).
-All outstanding debts will be deducted from the employee's pay check or collected from the employee if the pay check is insufficient to cover the debt, as appropriate.
+When an employee intends to resign from employment with UPO, the employee shall write a letter of resignation, stating the effective date and submit the resignation letter to their immediate supervisor.
+The supervisor will send a copy of the resignation letter and a completed Resignation/Termination Form to the Office of Human Resources.
+An exit interview will be coordinated by the Office of Human Resources at a mutually agreed upon date with the employee.
+However, in the event the employee wishes to rescind their resignation, a letter requesting to continue their employment shall be submitted no later than forty-eight (48) hours from the submission of the resignation for the Employer to consider the rescission.
+If the Employer rejects the rescission, the employee will not be entitled to grieve the Employer's decision.
+The employee will submit his/her UPO Identification Card and all other UPO property to HR or the employee's supervisor on or before the last working day.
+UPO will verify clearance of the employee's outstanding financial obligations and UPO property on or before the last working day providing the employee gave at least two (2) weeks' notice.
+All outstanding debts will be deducted from the employee's pay check or collected from the employee if the pay check is insufficient to cover the debt.
 Accrued Annual Leave and Flexible Leave will be calculated and any unpaid balance will be paid as part of the employee's final pay check consistent with Article 10.
 The Office of Human Resources will supply information regarding benefits so that the employee may exercise his/her option concerning these items.